r0075h3ll/Oralyzer/README.md

 ### With pipx (recommended)

-pipx installs CLI tools into isolated environments, so `oralyzer` works system-wide without touching your system Python.
-This avoids the `externally-managed-environment` error on Debian/Ubuntu (PEP 668).
+pipx installs CLI tools into isolated environments, so `oralyzer` works system-wide without touching your system Python — and you sidestep the `externally-managed-environment` error on Debian/Ubuntu (PEP 668).

 ```sh
 # Install pipx if you don't have it